-(check each that applies): X State Medicaid Agency ☐ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Other Specify: Annually A representative sample (95/5) of total CL, FIS, BI waiver enrollees.
-Using a percent of the total each waiver represents, a calculation will be made for the # of enrollees to review for each waiver. ⊠ Continuously and Ongoing Other Specify: Other Specify:
+Representative sample (95% confidence lvl & +/-5% margin of error) of total CL, FIS, BI waiver enrollees.
+Using a % of the total each waiver represents, calculation is made for the # for each waiver.

+Continuously and Ongoing Other Specify:

+Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-区 State Medicaid Agency □ Weekly
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-☐ Sub-State Entity ⊠ Quarterly
+Sub-State Entity Quarterly

-Other Specify: ☐ Annually
+Other Specify: Annually

 Continuously and Ongoing

 Other Specify: